-The THRIVE framework encourages the promotion of resilience, to build the ability of a community to prevent, support and intervene successfully in mental health issues.
+The THRIVE Framework for system change (Wolpert et al., 2019) encourages the promotion of resilience, to build the ability of a community to prevent, support and intervene successfully in mental health issues.
 Health input with those in this group should involve some of the most experienced workforce, bringing their expertise to inform shared decision making about whose needs can be met by this approach and how best to help them.

-- How to consider which THRIVE group may be most appropriate and to collaboratively explore and decide on options
+- consider which THRIVE Framework needs based grouping may be most appropriate and collaboratively explore and decide on options;

-- How to share a common language across sectors and with children and young people
+- understand how to share a common language across sectors and with children, young people and their families;

-- How to support self-management when this is the agreed approach
+- develop skills to support self-management when this is the agreed approach, and;

-- How to keep up to date with what is available locally
+- understand how to keep up to date with what provision is available locally.

-This module will be delivered by Dr Ann York, Child and Adolescent Psychiatrist and co-founder of the Choice and Partnership Approach along with the Child Outcomes Research Consortium.
+This module is delivered by Dr Ann York, Child and Adolescent Psychiatrist and co-founder of the Choice and Partnership Approach along with Kate Dalzell, Head of the Child Outcomes Research Consortium (CORC).

 Content was developed by Professor Miranda Wolpert MBE and Dr Ann York.

-The i-THRIVE Academy is funded by Health Education England.
+The i-THRIVE Academy pilot in 2017 was funded by Health Education England.